yeunga/science-containers/docs/general/NewUser/LaunchCARTA.md

 Now, navigate through to the file that you would like to display on CARTA.
-For information on how to upload files, see (file transfers)[/science-containers/general/General-tools/File_transfers] for the options available.
+For information on how to upload files, see [file transfers](/science-containers/general/General-tools/File_transfers) for the options available.
 This tutorial assumes that you have a file uploaded already.
 First, click the icon on the upper left to navigate up one directory.